Your cart is empty.

 While the cube is a wonderful shape, and tessellates 3D space beautifully, it seems a bit boring as a shape for ice to put in your drink.
 With this π Ice Cube Tray, you can freeze some H2O in the...

-T-shirts galore for the discerning maths fan.
+T-shirts and accessories galore for the discerning maths fan.

 You may have heard mathematicians say that there are only 17 types of wallpaper.
 Which is a shorthand way of saying, if you print a repeating pattern, it will definitely have 1 of only 17 possible symmetry groups.
 A symmetry...